Learn how to make smoked shredded beef that’s perfect for tacos, enchiladas and sandwiches. Make a big batch to freeze some for future meals.

 The braising stage

-to get aromatics for the smoked shredded beef, add in a sliced onion, dried chiles and a can of beef consume.
-You could also add garlic, bay leaves and other spices, if you so desire.
+- STEP ONE: Place the smoked chuck roast in a heavy-duty cast iron kettle or Dutch oven.
+Add a sliced onion, dried chiles and a can of beef consommé to the pot.
+You could also add garlic, bay leaves and other spices, if you want.

+- STEP TWO: Place the lid on the Dutch oven and place it back on the grill.
+Close the grill lid.
 When cooking a 3-pound chuck roast, this stage will take another 2-3 hours.
 The goal for perfectly tender beef is an internal temp of 205F degrees.

 The shred stage